PHOTO: CYNTHIA HARTLEY

 Fence and Sign Maintenance: Ormond and Hollywood Beaches fence the breeding / nesting habitat of both plovers and terns to prevent trespassing and destruction of the habitat.
 These fences need to be periodically installed, removed and maintained.
 Volunteers can be expected to assist with small repairs and projects aimed to improve and support these installations.

 Outreach and Education: Many visitors to our beaches come from out of town or are simply unaware of the designation of critical habitat and the role it plays in the continued recovery of more than 26 special status species.
 As a Volunteer for VAS it is important that you communicate with beach goers about the importance of following the rules and the critical nature of these locations.
 Birding pamphlets, crafts, dog information and educational handouts with more information are available to use and distribute.
 VAS from time to time will also participate in community events with our popular “Plover Pals” activity, a educational craft, that teaches young kids about the importance of plovers as they create their own plover chick.

 Nest Surveys (Assist): VAS Biologist perform weekly biological assessments and surveys at Ormond, occasionally Volunteers may be invited to assist or accompany a Biologist.
 Through this Volunteers can venture supervised by a Biologist into the habitat to help with predator exclosures, collect nesting data and habitat metrics.
 You may even get to see chicks!

 If you are interested in becoming a volunteer naturalist, we need you!

-Sign up for more information and to join our next training here.
+Sign up below for more information or to be added to our mailing list.

 VAS would like to thank all of the volunteers who attended our naturalist training this year as well as all of those who returned from previous years and spent time on the beaches helping to protect our nesting birds.
 Volunteers also assisted monitors with surveys, fence and sign installation and repair throughout the season!